 Is there a day of the week that the Louvre in Paris is closed in July?

-If they are both closed on the same day, answer, in English, what day that is, otherwise say which museum is open when the other is closed and what the relevant days are.
+If they are both closed on the same day, say what day that is, otherwise say which museum is open when the other is closed and what the relevant days are.